 How to stream the Melbourne Cup

 You can watch the Melbourne Cup on both free-to-air TV and streaming services.
-While Channel 10 is the go-to option for free-to-air coverage on your TV, the TenPlay app and Kayo Sports also have you covered if you’re out and about watching on your phone or tablet.
+While Channel 10 is the go-to option for free-to-air coverage on your TV, the TenPlay app and Kayo Sports also have you covered if you’re out and about, allowing you to watch on your phone or tablet.

 Melbourne Cup on Kayo